dell/karavi-topology/docs/GETTING_STARTED_GUIDE.md

 Volume visibility is provided through the topology service.
 Topology service exposes an endpoint that can be consumed by Grafana to display CSI driver provisioned volume characteristics correlated with volumes on the storage system.

-#### Configure Topology Dashboard
+#### Import the Topology Dashboard

-To add the topology dashboard to Grafana, log in and click the + icon in the side menu.
+To add the [topology dashboard](../grafana/dashboards) to Grafana, log in and click the + icon in the side menu.
 Then click Import.
 From here you can upload the JSON file or paste the JSON text directly into the text area.

 #### Configure Plugins